ylow/turicreate/userguide/README.md

 As you use Turi Create in your work, reference this guide to understand:

-* Data ingestion and cleaning with **SFrames** (and their data-type-specific equivalents)
+* Data ingestion and cleaning with **XFrames** (and their data-type-specific equivalents)
 * Basics of predictive model development: algorithm- and application-based toolkits
 * How to evaluate, visualize, and improve upon your model

 If you haven’t already installed Turi Create, you can find instructions [here](https://github.com/apple/turicreate).

-## SFrame
+## XFrame

-SFrame is a scalable, tabular, column-mutable dataframe object.
-The data in SFrame is stored column-wise, and is stored on persistent storage (e.g. disk) to avoid being constrained by memory size.
-Each column in an SFrame is a size-immutable SArray, but SFrames are mutable in that columns can be added and subtracted with ease.
-An SFrame essentially acts as an ordered dict of SArrays.
+XFrame is a scalable, tabular, column-mutable dataframe object.
+The data in XFrame is stored column-wise, and is stored on persistent storage (e.g. disk) to avoid being constrained by memory size.
+Each column in an XFrame is a size-immutable SArray, but XFrames are mutable in that columns can be added and subtracted with ease.
+An XFrame essentially acts as an ordered dict of SArrays.

-Currently, we support constructing an SFrame from the following data
+Currently, we support constructing an XFrame from the following data
-formats: .csv (comma separated value) file, SFrame directory archive (A directory where an Sframe was saved previously), general text file (with csv parsing options; see read_csv()), Python dictionary, pandas.DataFrame and JSON.
+formats: .csv (comma separated value) file, XFrame directory archive (A directory where an XFrame was saved previously), general text file (with csv parsing options; see read_csv()), Python dictionary, pandas.DataFrame and JSON.

-An SFrame can be constructed with data from your local file system, a network file system mounted locally, HDFS, Amazon S3, or HTTP(S).
+An XFrame can be constructed with data from your local file system, a network file system mounted locally, HDFS, Amazon S3, or HTTP(S).

-See [Working with data](sframe/README.md) for more guidance on data structures and the [API docs](https://apple.github.io/turicreate/docs/api/turicreate.data_structures.html) for a more complete reference.
+See [Working with data](xframe/README.md) for more guidance on data structures and the [API docs](https://apple.github.io/turicreate/docs/api/turicreate.data_structures.html) for a more complete reference.